Ayurvedic Multiple Sclerosis Treatment in India

 Consult for your disease now

 Multiple sclerosis treatment in ayurveda is done by knowing the root cause of the disease.
-This multiple sclerosis diseases are believed to occur, due to an imbalance of dosha.
-There is no direct correlation to multiple sclerosis in Ayurveda texts, but it can be caused by Pitta vata / Vata Pitta aggravation.
-The functions of the brain and nerves are carried out through vata dosha, and its energetic imbalance leads to disturbance in their functions.
-So, Multiple sclerosis treatment in ayurveda needs to balance the vata, pitta, strengthening Kapha, correcting Agni , the cellular metabolism, and strengthening Ojus (Immune system).
+These multiple sclerosis diseases are believed to occur, due to an imbalance of dosha.
+There is no direct correlation to multiple sclerosis in Ayurveda texts, but it can be caused by Pitta Vata / Vata Pitta aggravation.
+The functions of the brain and nerves are carried out through Vata dosha, and its energetic imbalance leads to disturbance in their functions.
+So, Multiple sclerosis treatment in ayurveda needs to balance the vata, pitta, strengthening Kapha, correcting Agni, cellular metabolism, and strengthening Ojus (Immune system).

 Multiple sclerosis treatment in ayurveda includes panchakarma therapies, internal medications, and lifestyle changes.
-There are various panchakarma therapies that serve as multiple sclerosis treatment in ayurveda and aims to treat purifies from the cellular level.
+There are various panchakarma therapies that serve as multiple sclerosis cure in Ayurveda and aims to treat purifies from the cellular level.
 These therapies include Virechana, Basti, Nasya, Abhyanga, Udwarthana, Shiro Dhara, Avagha, and Balancing vata.

-- Nasya - In this therapy the herbal medications are administered via the nasal passages that affect the mind and it serves as the best Multiple sclerosis treatment in ayurveda.
+- Nasya - In this therapy the herbal medications are administered via the nasal passages that affect the mind and it serves as the best Ayurvedic Multiple sclerosis treatment in India.

 - Basti – It is also called Enema therapy.
 The therapy purifies the colon where the primary location of Vata nourishes the body.
 This is one of the best effective Multiple sclerosis treatment in ayurveda.